chris-stytch/pages-plugins/packages/hcaptcha/README.md

 ];
 ```

-This plugin only exposes a single route, so wherever it is mounted is wherever it will be available.
+This Plugin only exposes a single route, so wherever it is mounted is wherever it will be available.
 In the above example, because it is mounted in `./functions/register.ts` it will validate requests to `/register`.

 The [`secret`](https://dashboard.hcaptcha.com/settings) and [`sitekey`](https://dashboard.hcaptcha.com/sites) can be found in your hCaptcha dashboard.